 This infrequently updated page covers old, personal projects.
-See Wikipedia, WikiFur and my LiveJournal as well.
+See LinkedIn, Wikipedia, WikiFur and my LiveJournal as well.

 I used to work for GameStop as a developer of the digital distribution system formerly known as Impulse.